PhD in Literacy, Language and Culture

-Are you a teacher looking to become an expert in specialized literacy programs?
-Texas Woman’s doctoral program will help you develop strategies and techniques that enhance your ability to help preservice and inservice teachers develop literacy expertise, create and implement reading programs, and perform literacy-related research.
+The PhD in Literacy, Language, and Culture supports educators who want to become literacy leaders in school districts or policy contexts, teacher educators or literacy researchers.
+Our program will help you develop strategies and techniques to help preservice and inservice teachers develop literacy expertise, create and implement comprehensive literacy programs, and research literacy.

 - Critical literacy